ultimateai/Blog/README.md

 # ultimateai.github.io

+The Ultimate tech blog repo.
+Instructions are below.

+---
 ## Setup

 You need to have Ruby 2.7.3 installed.
 Navigate to the blog directory in your terminal and run `bundle install` to install the dependencies.
 If Bundler is not installed yet, you can do so by running `gem install bundler`.
 Then run `jekyll serve` to start the Jekyll server.

-## Further reading about Jekyll and Markdown

-If you're not familiar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

-# Theme Overview

 We use a customized theme called Argo Pro.
 This theme is a collaboration between [Creative Tim](https://creative-tim.com) and [Jekyll Themes](https://jekyllthemes.io).

+---

 ## Customizing the theme